+To find out which visa you qualify for, you’d have to do an immigration assessment with a licensed agent.
 Just before we tell you how to do that, let’s have a quick look at the different New Zealand work visas.

 1. Skilled Migrant visa

-2. New Zealand Partner Work visa
+2. Partner visa

 - Your partner must be a New Zealand citizen or permanent resident.

 - You and your partner must be able to prove that the relationship is stable and committed.